Publication Ethics & Publication Malpractice Statement

 When an author discovers a significant error or inaccuracy in his/her published work, the author must promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.
 If the editor or the publisher learns from a third party that a published work contains a significant error, the author must promptly retract or correct the paper or provide evidence to the editor of the correctness of the original paper.

 Journal of Ideas in Health encourages the authors to follow the guidelines based on existing Elsevier policies and COPE’ s Best Practice Guidelines for Journal Editors.

-The editors of Journal of Ideas in Health are responsible for deciding which of the manuscripts submitted to the journal are suitable for publication.
+The editors of the Journal of Ideas in Health are responsible for deciding which of the manuscripts submitted to the journal are suitable for publication.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
-The editor may be guided by the policies of the journal’s editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
+The editor may be guided by the policies of the journal’s editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.
 The editor may confer with other editors or reviewers in making this decision.